 Our board of directors has reviewed the composition of our board of directors and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his background, employment and affiliations, including family relationships, our board of directors has determined that each of [] is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules and that [•], [•] and [•], will also be "independent directors" upon their commencement of service as directors.
-Our board of directors also determined that [•], [•] and [•], who will comprise our audit committee following this offering, [•], [•] and [•], who will comprise our compensation committee following this offering, [•], who will be members of our nominating and corporate governance committee following this offering, satisfy the independence standards for such committees established by the SEC and the Nasdaq Marketplace Rules, as applicable.
+Our board of directors also determined that [•], [•] and [•], who will comprise our compensation committee following this offering, [•], [•] and [•], who will be members of our nominating and corporate governance committee following this offering, satisfy the independence standards for such committees established by the SEC and the Nasdaq Marketplace Rules, as applicable.
 In making such determinations, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.